Dementia Care in Bordon

 Certainly.
 We know how challenging it can be caring for someone living with Alzheimer’s disease, however we have years of experience in helping families cope with the situation at home.
 Our City & Guilds Assured dementia training programme means our Care Professionals are trained to care for people living with all the different types of dementia.

 Enable your loved ones to continue to live their life with the support of the East Hampshire and Midhurst team.
+If you would like to hear what clients say about us please take a peek at our Home Care verified reviews.
 If you would like more information about our high quality Dementia Care service, please call us on 01420 543214, or fill out the form below.